Frequently Asked Questions

 Some argue that spinning on a tahkli is faster than spinning on a wheel.

-    The cost to join Spinzilla is $10 per spinner.
-The entire fee for participation (less credit card processing fees) will support the establishment of a spinning outreach program at NAMP.
+Spinzilla is about sharing the joy of spinning with others.
+Your business community is supporting the administration and marketing components of Spinzilla through team registration fees.
+Spinners are supporting education program that foster the spinners of tomorrow.
+The entire fee for participation (less credit card processing fees) will support the Needle Arts Mentoring Program.
 Please see general FAQ to learn more about the charitable goals of Spinzilla.

 Where Do I Go to Spin for My Team?

 See "How Do I Submit My Yarn FAQ” on this page for more information.

 Team Captains will contact participants.
 If you have a question or issue prior to being contacted, please email us at firstname.lastname@example.org

 How do I measure and submit my yarn?

 At the end of the week take a photo of all the yarn you spun and submit the photo along with your yardage in singles to your team captain.
 Your team captain will submit them to the Spinzilla committee.
 We also ask that you post your photo and yardage to your team's Pinterest page so everyone can see your yarn!